How to open a business bank account in Hong Kong

 HSBC is a global banking superpower and is also one of the largest banks in Hong Kong.
 In this bank, you can use any of the two corporate current accounts – the BusinessVantage Plus or the BusinessVantage.

 If you want to open an account in this bank, you would need to visit the HSBC business banking center in Hong Kong just once.
-When the bank account is approved, you would be able to operate it flawlessly with the payments cards, PINs, HSBC Token, and everything required just within a few working days.
+Once the bank approves your account, you can operate it flawlessly within a few working days, using the payment cards, PINs, HSBC Token, and all other necessary items.

 Hang Seng Bank